-Formed in 1968 Ballynahinch United started out in the Newcastle & District Amateur Football League and after winning a number of league titles and the Harry Clark Cup moved to the Amateur League were they have remained for over 30 years.
+Formed in 1968 Ballynahinch United started out in the Newcastle & District Amateur Football League.
+After winning a number of league titles and the Harry Clark Cup, we moved to the Amateur League and we have remained for over 30 years.

 There was rapid progression through Amateur League Divisionâ€™s to 2A.
 This coincided with a number of Junior Cup and Cochrane Corry Cup Final appearances.
 However, these were unsuccessful, sadly.

 For a number of years, we used Bellâ€™s Bridge, Dromara and Langley Road, Ballynahinch as our home base but the club acquired The Millbridge in the mid-1980s from Ballynahinch Recreation FC, who had folded.

 The club undertook significant development work to the grounds and were admitted into the Amateur Leagueâ€™s Intermediate 1C section.
 After that we soon gained promotion to Division 1B where we have played for most of the time since.
 Except in the mid-1990â€™s when we gained promotion to Division 1A and also reached the final of the Clarence Cup.

 By far the clubâ€™s greatest achievement was winning the Amateur Leagueâ€™s Border Regiment Cup in 1989.
 But from Division 1B we defeated British Telecom on penalties, after a 2-2 draw.

 In 2018, we celebrated our 50th Anniversary.
 We held a prestigious night at The Millbrook Lodge Hotel.
 Past and present players and managers, friends and family all came together for a great night, hosted by Liam Beckett MBE to celebrate the club’s rich history and achievements.

 The club continues to develop and improve the facilities at The Millbridge and you can help.
 We have a number of sponsorship opportunities available for you and your business.